 Below is the master data.

 From the above table, you need to get the below employees salary details.

 When the data is small, you can just look into the data and enter the salary details manually.
-However, in case of a large amount of data it does not work like that.
+However, in the case of a large amount of data, it does not work like that.
 So use your life-saving friend HLOOKUP.

 Step 1: Select Lookup_Value.
 Lookup_Value should be unique.
 There should not be any duplicate values.
 In the above example, Emp Name has duplicate values so search based on Emp ID.

 Step 2: TABLE_ARRAY is your actual or raw data, in this example, Master Data.
 Once you selected the table, you need to lock it by pressing F4 (absolute reference).